hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 I'll look at it tomorrow Fran√ßois thx. @greggirwin thx and not only the game progress but my learning process too, if I have to highlight a Red specific feature that allowed the game to run I'll point to path access to objects and Red / Vid easyness.

 [20:50:34](#rSHQaNGYvazkXwUuFFZl1PAnKQeGpd3fyGijWFZpauE) <planetsizecpu (Jose Luis)>:
-I could not imagine the nightmare to do the same game with a pure O.O. lang Ì†ΩÌ∏¨
+I could not imagine the nightmare to do the same game with a pure O.O. lang üò¨

 ## 13-Jan-2022